Colin Campbell, 1st Earl of Argyll: Servant of James III

 Colin Campbell was often sent on diplomatic missions, the first in 1463, when King James III sent him to negotiate a truce with King Edward IV of England.
 One of the main terms was that neither king would support the enemies of the other.

 In 1464, Campbell was made master of the King's household.
 In 1465, he was appointed Lord Justiciary of Scotland, south of the Firth of Forth, a position he held in conjunction with Robert Boyd, 1st Lord Boyd, until Boyd fell out with the King and fled to England later in 1469, at which time, Campbell held the position alone.
 In 1466, he founded a chapel dedicated to St. Ninian at Dunure in Ayrshire.

-As a result of his marriage with Isabel Stewart, Campbell acquired the title Lord Lorne in 1469, which had previously been held by his wife's uncle, John Stewart.
+As a result of his marriage with Isabel Stewart, Campbell acquired the title Lord Lorne in 1469, which had previously been held by his wife's uncle, Walter Stewart.
 In exchange for this title, Campbell gave Stewart other lands, and Stewart received the title Lord Innermeath.

 Having received the title Lord Lorne, Campbell took the symbol of the galley from the Lorne heraldry as part of his Achievement.
 In the event that he might never have a male heir, he entailed the lordship of Lorne to his uncle Colin; if his uncle were to die, to his other uncle, Duncan Campbell; then to Colin Campbell of Arduquholm and to the heirs male of his body, which failing, then to his brothers, Archibald and Robert.
 In 1471, he received the heritable offices of Justiciary and Sheriff of Lorne.

 On 15 January 1472, King James III granted Dunoon Castle to Campbell and his heirs, with the power to appoint constables, porters, jailers, watermen, and other necessary offices.
 At the same time, he granted him the lands of Borland.
 On 20 February 1473, Campbell was made Justiciar, Chamberlain, Sheriff, and Bailie within the King's lordship of Cowal.
 Then on 8 May 1474, he received a charter to erect his town of Inverary into a burgh of barony.

 In 1474, Campbell was again sent as a commissioner to treat with King Edward IV, regarding breaches of the truce.
 In the resulting pact, which was to endure until July 1483, a marriage was arranged between Prince James Stewart of Scotland (King James III's son) and Princess Cecily of England (King Edward IV's daughter), a match which did not come to pass due to continued hostilities between the two nations.